Cost of Living Comparison Between Guyana and Australia Cost of Living Comparison Between Guyana and Australia

 Monthly Cost of Living

-Guyana is roughly 52% cheaper than Australia on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Guyana is roughly 53% lower than in Australia on average – the gap runs across housing, groceries, transport, and services.

 Currency